 How to Make a Toaster Pastry

 Start by prepping the pumpkin, also known as the toaster pastry filling.
+(You can also cheat and use one cup of pumpkin puree.)
 Turn the oven to 375 degrees Fahrenheit, and grease up a baking sheet.

 Wash and remove the stem from your sugar pumpkin.